 To remove skins from the peaches use a food mill.
 Set the food mill onto a bowl or a pot.
 And process all of the soft cooked peaches thru it.
 Discard the skins.
 Mixture will look most likely watery and a little chunky, too.
 This is normal.

 Process peaches without the skins in a food processor until smooth.
 Now you have a plain, unseasoned fruit puree.

-TIP: You can also use other flavorings to flavor peach lekvar, for example cook lekvar with spices, like whole cinnamon stick, ginger root, cloves etc. Experiment and get creative.
+TIP: You can also use other flavorings to flavor peach lekvar, for example cook lekvar with spices, like whole cinnamon stick, ginger root, cloves, add a shot of rum or other alcohol, etc. Experiment and get creative.
 I like to keep it simple and plain for most part.

-Cook small portions of about 3 cups of flavored peach fruit puree in a skillet
+Cook small portions of about 3 cups of seasoned peach fruit puree in a skillet

 Cook in the skillet in 3 cups measures, cook on medium high heat, stirring often, more often as the mixture thickens.
 Use a mesh splatter as needed.
 Make sure to scrape the sides of the skillet frequently to avoid mixture burning.
 You can however cook it all in one pot but it takes a log longer than this method.
 I like lekvar to be very thick so I cook it down until when you run the spoon through it it take 10 seconds or longer for the lines to come back together.
 Then scrape it out of the skillet into a clean bowl, and repeat.
 Once you are finished you can can the peach lekvar, process jars in the water bath for 10 minutes.

 Mixture changed color, it becomes darker as it thickens